khkred/battery_level_tutorial/README.md

-Certainly!
-Here is an updated version of the README for your GitHub repository, incorporating details about your article and the source code.

----

 # Battery Level Tutorial

 This repository contains the source code for the tutorial on how to use Platform Channels in Flutter to get the battery level of a device.
 The full tutorial can be found in the article [How to Use Platform Channels in Flutter](https://harishkunchala.com/how-to-use-platform-channels-in-flutter).